-Sports enthusiasts have a variety of teams to watch, including Portland's two professional teams, the NBA Trail Blazers and ASL (American Soccer League) Timbers.
+Sports enthusiasts have a variety of teams to watch, including Portland's professional teams, the NBA Trail Blazers, the ASL (American Soccer League) Timbers and the NWSL (National Women's Soccer League) Thorns FC.
 In addition, there is the Western Hockey League's Winterhawks and the Rose City Rollers-an all-female roller derby league.
-Many of these sporting events are held at the Rose Garden Arena and Jeld-Wen Field.
+Many of these sporting events are held at Rose Garden Arena and Jeld-Wen Field.
 The Portland metro area also plays host to men's and women's professional golf tournaments.